alb42/fpcamigachk/README.md

 # fpcamigachk
 FreePascal Amiga structure check using H2PasChk

+checks the FreePascal library units Pascal-records against the SDK C-structs (Position/Size of every field and the overall size of the struct)

 you need for your Amiga-System:
 - H2PasChk can be found in the util/h2pas directory of FreePascal
 - FreePascal